nudes-developers/Paginator/README.md

     }
 }
 ```

+### Client side and sorting

+On the client side sorting information will be received through the query param `sorting`, this param is mapped to an array and should be passed as such: `?sorting[0].field=fieldName&sorting[0].sortDirection=ascending`
+being an array also means we can have a multi-field sorting.

+This lib also accepts complex property as a field name, just call separated through a '.' as you would on c# code `firstLevelProperty.secondLevelProperty.thirdLevelProperty`, just remember that these properties will be matched against the type you are invoking `.PaginateBy` so the clients would have access to your DTOs and should not know the real types you are storing on your database, so be sure to map/project to DTO before paginating

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.